 After 12/31/01 but on or prior to 03/31/02 $28.20 million

-(v) If ENRON owes liquidated damages to TELESIS pursuant to this Section 28(c), then ENRON shall pay TELESIS the applicable TELESIS LD Amount within ten (10) days of receipt of TELESIS’ invoice therefor. [effect of Enron’s m. default and LDs kick in, does new agreement terminate]
+(v) If ENRON owes liquidated damages to TELESIS pursuant to this Section 28(c), then ENRON shall pay TELESIS the applicable TELESIS LD Amount within ten (10) days of receipt of TELESIS’ invoice therefor.

 28(d) ENRON’s Exclusive Remedy Upon Event of Default.
 If an Event of Default by TELESIS occurs under Section 27(a)(1) through 27(a)(4), then as ENRON’s sole and exclusive remedy for such Event of Default, ENRON may, subject to the provisions of Section 27(b), (a) provide written notice of such Event of Default to TELESIS stating the nature of such Event of Default; (b) establish a date between one (1) and ten (10) Business Days after such notice is effective on which this Agreement shall terminate (“Early Termination Date”); (c) withhold any nondisputed payments due under this Agreement; and/or (d) suspend performance of this Agreement.